move-coop/parsons/docs/turbovote.rst

 .. note::
   Authentication
     TurboVote requires `HTTP Basic Auth <https://en.wikipedia.org/wiki/Basic_access_authentication>`_.
-    Clients with a TurboVote account must pass their subdomain, username, and password.
+    Clients with a TurboVote account must pass their username, password, and subdomain.

 **********
 QuickStart
 **********

-To instantiate the TurboVote class, you can either store your TurboVote API username, password, subdomain as environmental variables (``TURBOVOTE_USERNAME``, ``TURBOVOTE_PASSWORD``, and ``TURBOVOTE_SUBDOMAIN``, respectively) or pass them in as arguments:
+To instantiate the ``TurboVote`` class, you can either store your TurboVote API username, password, subdomain as environmental variables (``TURBOVOTE_USERNAME``, ``TURBOVOTE_PASSWORD``, and ``TURBOVOTE_SUBDOMAIN``, respectively) or pass them in as arguments: